Treedent/rt_simpleosm/Documentation/User/Index.rst

     - The title,
     - The adress,
-    - The longitude,
+    - The latitude,
-    - The latitude.
+    - The longitude.

 .. tip::